tkam8/f5bigiq-setupguide/docs/class1/module1/lab2/module1.rst

    |lab-1-5|

 #.
-For storage size, you can set 95GB for CM, and 500GB for DCD.
+For storage size, you can set it to 500GB.
 Select General Purpose SSD and click Next: Add Tags

    |lab-1-6|